Crea tu primer proyecto fotográfico

 3. Research.

 You already have the topic, the first idea.
 It’s time to learn as much as possible about it.
-You need to expand the information to the maximum in order to be consistent and effective with the work you are going to do.
-Look for works on topics similar to yours: in painting, literature, photography,… Evaluate their representations, reflect on the texts and analyze.
-It will be your theoretical framework, your source and reference.
-Fundamentals in contemporary art.
+You need to expand the information to the maximum to be consistent and effective with the work you are going to do.
+Look for pieces of work on similar topics to yours: in painting, literature, and photography.
+Evaluate their representations, reflect on the texts, and analyze them.
+It will be your theoretical framework, your source and your references, fundamentals in contemporary art.

 Of course, put a cap on it and schedule it, because the investigation can be infinite.
 Evaluate if you already have enough information.

-At this point you may already be able to define and name your project.
-If you want to write it down: “My project tries to expres…”, “My project represents…”.
+At this point, you may already be able to define and name your project.
+If you want to write it down: “My project tries to express…”, “My project represents…”.

 4. Keep learning.

-It’s not easy, it takes personal effort, intention and self-knowledge but you will never regret having done it.
+It’s not easy, it takes personal effort, intention and self-knowledge but you will never regret doing it.

 .